-Rev. Robert K. Freeman, M-Div., 2012, D-Min Cohort, is a native of Claymont, Delaware, one of seven children born to Mr. and Mrs. Nellie Small and Howard David Freeman, Sr. He has been the recipient of many scholastic and civic honors, including ‘Athlete of the Year’, which allowed him to finish his last two years of High School with Honors.
+Rev. Robert K. Freeman, B.S., M-Divinity, M-Urban Ministry, 2012, D-Min Cohort, is a native of Claymont, Delaware, one of seven children born to Mr. and Mrs. Nellie Small and Howard David Freeman, Sr. He has been the recipient of many scholastic and civic honors, including ‘Athlete of the Year’, which allowed him to finish his last two years of High School with Honors.
 He graduated in 1980 from Delaware State College, Dover, Delaware, where he received a Ralston Purina Academic Scholarship and graduated with a Bachelor of Science degree in General Agriculture.
 He continued his academic pursuit by matriculating at the Trinity Evangelical Divinity School in Deerfield, Illinois, where he majored in Pastoral Studies and Urban Ministries.
 In 1985, he received his Master of Divinity Degree.
 In 2012, he began his work towards the Doctor of Ministry Degree from the Aquinas Institute of Theology/Saint Louis University, in Saint Louis, Missouri.
 His theological focus was in the field of preaching and church History.

 Rev. Freeman was licensed as a local minister on August 5, 1978 at the, Saint Matthews Christian Methodist Episcopal Church, Upper Chichester, Pennsylvania, under the pastorate of the Reverend Dr. Joseph A. Hayes.
 He was ordained in 1985 at Phillips Chapel C. M. E. Church on June 21st by the Late Bishop Nathaniel Lindsey.
 Pastor Freeman was granted full connectional standing in the United Methodist Church through the former Central Illinois Conference by Bishop Woodie W. White in 1989.